ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 data to 50% of the estimated BDP).

-BBR.ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds C.inflight to BBR.MinPipeCwnd or fewer packets: 200 ms.
+BBR.ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds C.inflight to BBR.probe_rtt_cwnd or fewer packets: 200 ms.

-BBR.ProbeRTTInterval: A constant specifying the minimum time interval between ProbeRTT states: 5 secs.
+BBR.ProbeRTTInterval: A constant specifying the minimum time interval between ProbeRTT states: 10 secs.
+BBR schedules ProbeRTT based on the expiration of the BBR.min_rtt filter, so BBR.ProbeRTTInterval is equal to BBR.MinRTTFilterLen.

-BBR.probe_rtt_min_delay: The minimum RTT sample recorded in the last BBR.ProbeRTTInterval.

-BBR.probe_rtt_min_stamp: The wall clock time at which the current BBR.probe_rtt_min_delay sample was obtained.

-BBR.probe_rtt_expired: A boolean recording whether the BBR.probe_rtt_min_delay has expired and is due for a refresh with an application idle period or a transition into ProbeRTT state.
+BBR.probe_rtt_cwnd: The C.cwnd value that ProbeRTT targets, computed from the BBR.min_rtt estimate that was in effect immediately before that estimate expired, and held fixed for the duration of a ProbeRTT episode.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to